Envinate 'Doad', Ribeira Sacra, Spain 2022

 Doad.jpg

-A brand new addition to Envínate's Ribeira Sacra range, representing the 'Doade' area, which is home to their two most sought after wines: Camino Novo and Seoane.
+Only the second vintage of this exciting addition to Envínate's Ribeira Sacra range, representing the 'Doade' area, which is home to their two most sought after wines: Camino Novo and Seoane.
 ‘Doade’ is a protected village appellation in Ribeira Sacra now, after many years attempting to have it accepted and protected.
 This bottling from Envinate is from the village, but because they don't submit their wines for appellation approval, they cannot use the full name of the village, so they shortened it to ‘Doad’.
 Fans of bureaucracy will have enjoyed that anecdote, but I suspect the rest of you are nodding off, so let’s get back to the wine.
 Soils here are mostly schist, with quartz and gneiss and the main grape, as so often in Ribeira Sacra, is Mencia.
-It’s quite dark and tight and weightier in comparison to its peers and will benefit from another year or two in the cellar, similar in structure to a Morgon or a Cote de Brouilly Cru.
+It’s quite dark and juicy, a little floral, similar in structure to a silky Morgon or a Cote de Brouilly Cru, laced with a sense of glossy black pebbles.
+A pretty wine.
+Pretty amazing.
 12.5% alc.
-Drink 2024-2032.
+Drink now-2032.

 Organically farmed